frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 Chronicler’s pen stopped mid-stroke.
 He looked up sharply.
 “Wait.
 Is this when you invented the far listener?”

 Kote blinked at the interruption, pulled from the memory.
 “What?
 No.” He laughed, reaching for his mug.
-“Chronicler, every child knows about connecting toys fashioned from two cups and a string.
+“Chronicler, every child knows about creating toys fashioned from connecting two cups with a string.
 I simply tried better materials.”

-“But,” Chronicler set down his pen carefully.
+“But,” Chronicler began, setting down his pen carefully.
 “The far listener.
 The ones the Commonwealth uses to coordinate their road stations and post houses.
 You’re saying that came from a child’s toy?”

 “Isn’t that where most good ideas come from?”
 Kote shrugged.
 “I needed to hear a conversation through fifty feet of stone wall.
 I was about to try anything, even a child’s toy.”